National Science Bee

 • 3

 Scoring at or above the official National Qualifying Score in one’s age division for each exam version.
-The National Qualifying Scores are calculated for each exam version on the following dates: Set C – December 7, 2024, Set B – February 1, 2025, Set A – March 1, 2025.
+The National Qualifying Scores are calculated for each exam version on the following dates: Set C – December 6, 2025, Set B – February 7, 2026, Set A – March 7, 2026.
 Thereafter, the National Qualifying Scores do not change even though additional students will take each exam version.

 Students need only to qualify on any one version of the National Qualifying Exam in any given academic year to be able to compete at the National Championships.
 If a student qualifies on one version of the Exam, and then takes a different version of the exam but does not qualify on that version, they remain qualified.

 The cost is $20 per Exam Version per student.
-For all questions on the 2024-25 National Science Bee Varsity / Junior Varsity National Qualifying Exams, please email hs-info@iacompetitions.com.
+For all questions on the 2025-26 National Science Bee Varsity / Junior Varsity National Qualifying Exams, please email hs-info@iacompetitions.com.

-Option B: National Science Bee
+Option B: National Science Bee Regional Tournament

-All National Science Bee questions are played with a buzzer system.
+All National Science Bee Regional Tournament questions are played with a buzzer system.
 Students are read paragraph-length questions out loud with the clues arranged in decreasing order of difficulty.
 Students buzz in when they believe they know the answer; if they are correct, they score the point for that question, otherwise they cannot ring in again.
 Please see the rules files posted here for further details on how the competition works.

 Stage